trias702/flashlight/bindings/python/README.md

 ### Windows 10 Build Instructions

 - Make sure you set your distutils.cfg to `compiler=msvc`
+- Download and install MingW64 TDM-GCC, and make sure to install it with OpenMP support.
+Then place `TDM-GCC-64\bin` on your $PATH
 - Download OpenBLAS-0.3.6-x64 (https://sourceforge.net/projects/openblas/files/v0.3.6) somewhere and place `OpenBLAS-0.3.6-x64/bin` on your $PATH
 - Download fftw-3.3.5-dll64 (http://www.fftw.org/install/windows.html) somewhere and place `fftw-3.3.5-dll64/lib` on your $PATH
 	+ To generate a GCC .a file from a .def and .dll use: `dlltool -d libfftw3-3.def -D libfftw3-3.dll -l libfftw3-3.dll.a`